 According to recent SEC filings, the board of Healthcare Trust Inc. has approved a $17.50 net asset value per share of the company’s common stock as of December 31, 2018.
 The valuation represents a decrease of nearly 13.6 percent compared to last year’s NAV per share of $20.25.
 The original offering price was $25.00/share.

-According to Central Trade & Transfer, a secondary market website, shares of Healthcare Trust Inc. have recently been listed for $10.00 per share.
+According to Central Trade & Transfer, a secondary market website, shares of Healthcare Trust Inc. have recently been sold for $9.50 per share.
 Unfortunately for many investors, it appears that the secondary market price would represent a loss on their initial capital investment.